apache/pekko/docs/src/main/paradox/typed/persistence.md

 ---
-project.description: Event Sourcing with Akka Persistence enables actors to persist your events for recovery on failure or when migrated within a cluster.
+project.description: Event Sourcing with Pekko Persistence enables actors to persist your events for recovery on failure or when migrated within a cluster.
 ---
 # Event Sourcing

-You are viewing the documentation for the new actor APIs, to view the Akka Classic documentation, see @ref:[Classic Akka Persistence](../persistence.md).
+You are viewing the documentation for the new actor APIs, to view the Pekko Classic documentation, see @ref:[Classic Pekko Persistence](../persistence.md).

 ## Module info

-To use Akka Persistence, add the module to your project:
+To use Pekko Persistence, add the module to your project:

 @@dependency[sbt,Maven,Gradle] {
   bomGroup=org.apache.pekko bomArtifact=pekko-bom_$scala.binary.version$ bomVersionSymbols=PekkoVersion